vangel76/HybridScorer/README.md

 # RATEImagesCLIP

-This repository contains two interactive Gradio applications for rating and sorting images with GPU-accelerated AI models.
+This repository contains three interactive Gradio applications for rating and sorting images with GPU-accelerated AI models.

 ## What This Is